liferay/alloy-editor/README.md

 Alloy Editor is a modern WYSIWYG editor built on top of CKEditor, designed to create modern and gorgeous web content.

-Works on IE9+, Chrome, Firefox Safari and Opera.
+Works on IE9+, Chrome, Firefox and Safari.

 ## Demo